nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 As fuzzy search is a more involved feature different from the other commands, we provide a more detailed suggested test plan for it.

-1. Press (CTRL+F) to toggle to search mode, and note that the command box should switch color as an indication.
+1. Press (CTRL+F) to toggle to search mode and note that the command box should switch color as an indication.
-1. Type a query into the command box that partially matches a project name, and verify that the projects with matching names are displayed in the UI.
+1. Type a query into the command box that partially matches a project name and verify that the projects with matching names are displayed in the UI.
 Note that closer matches should be placed at the top.
-1. Verify that the search is interactive and the UI automatically updates as you type your query.
+1. Verify that the search is interactive, and the UI automatically updates as you type your query.
 1. Verify that only projects that have a partial match with the query are shown.
 Projects that don't match at all should not be shown.